Webhose/webzio-nodejs/readme.md

 * ``query(end_point_str, params)``

   * end_point_str:
-    * filterWebData - access to the news/blogs/forums/reviews API
+    * filterWebContent - access to the news/blogs/forums/reviews API
-    * productSearch - access to data about eCommerce products/services
+    * productFilter - access to data about eCommerce products/services
-    * darkWebAPI - access to the dark web (coming soon)
+    * darkFilter - access to the dark web (coming soon)
   * params: A key value dictionary.
 The most common key is the "q" parameter that hold the filters Boolean query.
 [Read about the available filters](https://webhose.io/documentation).

 * ``getNext()`` - a method to fetch the next page of results.